CRITEAN/note-private-group/note_private_group/README.md

-# Chatter Private Group
+# Note Private Group

-This is a readme of Chatter Private Group project.
+This is a readme of Note Private Group project.

 ## Odoo version